 Equipment failures and weather conditions can play havoc with network reliability.
 So, having up-to-date information and a high-level view of exactly what is happening on the network is crucial for distribution engineers to make informed decisions.
-It allows them to better prioritize aging equipment replacement, identify worst-performing circuits and understand network load behavior in order to prevent power failures and improve power quality issues.
+It allows them to better prioritize aging equipment replacement, identify worst-performing circuits, and understand network load behavior to prevent power failures and improve power quality issues.

-Regain situational awareness, make informed decisions and prevent further outages from happening
+Gain situational awareness, make informed decisions, and prevent further outages.
+Download the case study.

 About a year ago, DTE Energy, one of the nation’s largest diversified energy companies − responsible for delivering electricity to 2.1 million customers − experienced a utility company’s worst nightmare: a major fire broke out at one of its distribution substations.
 A substation is a fundamental component of the system’s network and a major network asset.
 It transfers electricity from the transmission system to the distribution circuits and allows power flow to thousands of homes and businesses.
 A substation fire can cause an entire section of an electricity network to fail, leaving homes and businesses in the dark.
 As well as paralyzing entire communities, it can also be costly to local industrial and commercial businesses and facilities.
 It can even cause government buildings to shut down, as witnessed last year in our nation’s capital.
 A 2013 White House report shows that the average cost of power outages to the economy is between $18 billion to $33 billion a year.